braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ② defines the label of each layer.
 >
-> ③ constructs 3 layers randomly with size of brain regions by brain regions.
+> ③ constructs 3 layers randomly using connectivity matrices with size of brain regions by brain regions.
 >